salehinafnan/Random-Block-Generator/README.md

-# Fringecore Frontend Challenge Block Graph Solution
+# Random Block Graph Generator

 This is the submission for the Fringecore Frontend Challenge Block Graph.